mingjia-xie-cn/starter-hugo-academic/content/home/accomplishments.md

 item:
 - certificate_url: ""
   date_end: ""
-  date_start: "2019-12-01"
-  description: 'Research project coauthored with Dr. Martin Salm and Dr. Bettina Siflinger.
-We semi-parametrically identify the causal mechanism through which retirement affects mental health by focusing on the retirement-induced grandparental care provision.
-Presented research at several academic conferences and presentations.
-We have submitted our paper to International Economic Review.'
-  organization: ""
-  organization_url: ""
-  title: 'The Effect of Retirement on Mental Health: Indirect Treatment Effects and Causal Mediation'
-  url: ""
-- certificate_url: ""
-  date_end: ""
-  date_start: "2020-12-01"
-  description: "Research project as job market paper.
-I examine the heterogeneity of return to education in the perspective of both the observed and unobserved resistance to educational attainment in China.
-I find reverse selection on gain, i.e., individuals who are less likely to go to high school or above have higher return to education, which can be explained by the worse outcome without educational attainment.
-Present research at several seminars."
-  organization: ""
-  organization_url: ""
-  title: 'Who Benefit Most/Least from Education?
-Evidence from China'
-  url: ""
-- certificate_url: ""
-  date_end: ""
   date_start: "2021-07-01"
   description: "Research project coauthored with Dr. Ting Yin, Dr. Yi Zhang, and Prof. Takashi Oshio.
 We explore the causal relation between the number of children and parent's health utilization.
 We find that having more children leads to more formal and informal healthcare utilization.
 Further mechanism analysis shows that the increased healthcare use is driven by (a) the deteriorating physical and mental health Meanwhile and (b) more financial support from children.
 Presented research at several academic conferences through oral presentations."